 Following yesterday’s 9th Circuit ruling, companies need to be aware of its implication on the telecommunication devices used to reach customers and prospective customers and their potentially increased exposure to Telephone Consumer Protection Act (TCPA) claims.

 This opinion further complicates the TCPA landscape and burdens companies’ efforts towards compliance and in the defense of litigation claims.
-For now, at least in the 9th Circuit, an automatic telephone dialing system (ATDS) under the TCPA now includes both
+For now, at least in the 9th Circuit, an automatic telephone dialing system (ATDS) under the TCPA now includes both equipment that has the capacity to call randomly or sequentially generated numbers and equipment that merely has the capacity to automatically dial stored numbers by the company.

 Further, the human intervention exception to an ATDS has now been significantly undermined.
 It is imperative you speak with your counsel and your equipment vendors to determine whether your systems are impacted by this ruling.
 This is a time to reevaluate your policies and procedures in how you communicate with individuals via telephonic equipment.